githubtraining/react-course/responses/bad-prop.md

-Looks you did not replace the title with a prop in the correct place in `src/List.jsx`
+Looks like you did not replace the title with a prop in the correct place in `src/List.jsx`

 Try again!